dehesa/CodableCSV/README.md

 }
 ```

+> Using integer coding keys has the added benefit of better encoder/decoder performance.
+By explicitly indicating the field index, you let the decoder skip the functionality of matching coding keys string values to headers.

 </p></details>
 <details><summary>A CSV is a long list of records/rows.</summary><p>

 CSV formatted data is commonly used with flat hierarchies (e.g. a list of students, a list of car models, etc.).
 Nested structures, such as the ones found in JSON files, are not supported by default in CSV implementations (e.g. a list of users, where each user has a list of services she uses, and each service has a list of the user's configuration values).

-You can definitely support complex structures in CSV, but you would have to flatten the hierarchy in a single model or build a custom encoding/decoding process.
+You can support complex structures in CSV, but you would have to flatten the hierarchy in a single model or build a custom encoding/decoding process.
 This process would make sure there is always a maximum of two keyed/unkeyed containers.

 As an example, we can create a nested structure for a school with students who own pets.